IsacHassle/Machine-learning-DD2124/Lab1/dectrees/ANSWERS_LAB1.md

 ### Question 2

 The file dtree.py defines a function entropy which calculates the entropy of a dataset.
 Import this file along with the monks datasets and use it to calculate the entropy of the training datasets

-...
+#### Answer

+    Entropy of MONK-1: 1.0
+    Entropy of MONK-2: 0.957117428264771
+    Entropy of MONK-3: 0.9998061328047111

 ### Question 3